On sampling diluted Spin-Glasses with unbounded interactions: Approach

-To cast more light on the aforementioned connection, consider an example in which $\mu$ is the standard Ising model with inverse temperature $\beta$ and external field $\Field$ on a fixed graph $G=(V,E)$.
+Consider an example in which $\mu$ is the standard Ising model with inverse temperature $\beta$ and external field $\Field$ on a fixed graph $G=(V,E)$.
 The use of the Ising model in this example is to keep the discussion simple.

-Note that with the Ising model, the interaction matrix $\InAct$ can be equal to the {\em adjacency matrix} $\Adjacency_G$ of graph $G$.
+With the Ising model, the interaction matrix $\InAct$ can be equal to the {\em adjacency matrix} $\Adjacency_G$ of graph $G$.
 Recall that $\Adjacency_G$ is such that for any two vertices $u,w$, we have